-for a complete schedule of Continuing Education program dates.
+Browse our Course Calendar for a complete schedule of Continuing Education programs, dates, and locations.

 Developed for the practitioner who prefers a live-learning environment, License Renewal programs offer 12 hours per weekend, a variety of subject matter, and package or single session pricing.
-Programs are currently offered on the Davenport, Iowa, and Port Orange, Fla., campuses.
-Please visit the License Renewal Series page for more information.
+Programs are currently offered on Palmer College of Chiropractic’s main campus in Davenport, Iowa, and Palmer College of Chiropractic Florida, in Port Orange, Fla.
+Below is a list of upcoming programs.
+Please visit the License Renewal Series page for more detailed information.

 Alumni and friends of Palmer College are welcomed back annually for Homecoming events at each of the Palmer campuses.
 Please visit the Homecoming section of the website to preview upcoming events.
 Chiropractic continuing education credits are offered at each location.

-Continuing Education and Events programming initiativeswork under the auspices of the Palmer Mission, Tenets, Abilities and Philosophy statement.
+Continuing Education and Events programming initiatives work under the auspices of the Palmer Mission, Abilities and Philosophy statement.